darkistaken123/Docker-Minecraft-Fabric-Server-Template/README.md

 - Another issue that may happen is if you have the whitelist activated where you need to manually add the different users into the whitelist.json to let them join your server with the following syntax:
 `[{"name":"USERNAME","uuid":"USER UUID"}]` in case you dont know your user uuid you can [Check It Here](https://mcuuid.net/).
 An alternative to add users into the whitelist can be achieved inside the game by using the following command `/whitelist USERNAME` however you need an OP inside the server to trigger this command in the chat.

 - I want to play in other version how can i do it?
-You can actually change the environment variable
+You can actually change the environment variable.